On the Contraction of Excitable Systems: Modeling Excitable Systems

 where $\bar g_k>0$ is the maximal conductance, $E_k\in\mathbb R$ the corresponding reversal potential, and $\varphi_k:\mathbb R^m\to(0,1)$ is an activation function determining the fraction of open channels.

 The variable $i_s$ denotes an external synaptic current, which is modeled by

-where $\alpha\in(0,1]$, $\tau_s>0$ is the synaptic time constant, $\bar g_s>0$ is the maximal synaptic conductance, $E_s\in\R{}$ is the synaptic reversal potential, and $\vpre(t)$ is the pre-synaptic voltage, the model input.
+where $\alpha > 0$ is a relaxation constant, $\beta \in(0,1]$ is the event-activation gain, $\bar g_s>0$ is the maximal synaptic conductance, $E_s\in\R{}$ is the synaptic reversal potential, and $\vpre(t)$ is the pre-synaptic voltage, the model input.
 The synapse is a one-port element of the same type as the internal currents.